 My favorite lens filter is the PolarPro Variable ND Peter McKinnon Edition II 2-5 Stop filter.
 This is essentially a pair of sunglasses for your camera and is fantastic for sunny days, of which there should be many on your travels.
 Having a variable ND filter allows you to change the level of darkness without having to change the lens filter every time.
 It also comes with an ingeniously designed case to put it on and off without touching it.

-> Create an account on PolarPro and we’ll give you $5 off your first PoloarPro order!
+> Create a free account on PolarPro and you can get $5 off your first PoloarPro order!

 I honestly thought it was a bit touristy to get a camera strap for the DSLR but seriously what the heck am I going to do, carry it in my hand all day every day?
 No. This Tarion Neck Shoulder Camera Strap is a perfect and inexpensive solution.

-I also use the Peak Design Anchor Links so I can easily take it off to use on a tripod or if it is getting in the way for a shoot.
+I also use the Peak Design Anchor Links so I can easily take it off to use on a tripod or if it is getting in the way of a shoot.

 Since we have iPhone on the list, I have to include the PopSockets PopGrip.
 This grip is not only super trendy but so practical.
-It has saved my phone a number of times.
-I am able to better grip the phone and still record or take photos when on the back of a motorbike or leaning off the side of a bridge or cable car.
+It has saved my phone several times.
+I can better grip the phone and still record or take photos when on the back of a motorbike or leaning off the side of a bridge or cable car.
 Cheap and practical, my favorite.